Table of Contents

 - VRBO: Stunning views over Camogli & Ligurian Sea

 - Budget: La Camogliese

 As the second-largest Cinque Terre beach, Levanto offers countless tours and services.
 From Levanto, you can take a Cinque Terre private tour and decide which beach is the absolute best for you.
 As for this uncommonly long stretch of beach, visitors have several options for activities.
 You can rent bikes for up to 50 euro.
 You can dive into the crystal blue waters and discover hidden alcoves to explore.
 There are also several boats for hire, with varying price ranges, that you can use to journey up and down the Levanto coast.
 And unlike Monterosso, Levanto isn’t as crowded.

 Making It to Levanto

 There are several different ways to get to Levanto.
 You can take a Cinque Terre hike from Monterosso if you’re feeling energetic.
-The trail is pretty straight forward but remember to be prepared for the hike.
-From the Levanto train station you can take a mini 10 minute stroll through town.
-Parking, however, is very limited especially in the summer time.
+The trail is pretty straight forward but remember: be prepared for the hike.
+From the Levanto train station, you can take a mini 10-minute stroll through town.
+Parking, however, is very limited, especially in the summertime.
 My advice would be to park on the street of go on foot.
-If you’re worried about the distance between your hotel/AirBnB and the beach the take a look at a few I’ve picked out.
+If you’re worried about the distance between your hotel/vacation rental and the beach the take a look at a few I’ve picked out.

 Planning Your Levanto Stay